But that's not why: Inference adjustment by interactive prototype revision: Interactive Prototype Revision

-The user repeatedly interacts with the model and successively explores areas in latent space that are covered by non-object patch encodings.
+} Although prototypes diverge from the deselected feature vectors, some may move towards areas in latent space that encode other spurious features.
+Hence repeated training for several iterations is needed to remove these prototypes.
+In total around 350 clicks are necessary until convergence is achieved using the CUB dataset with 200 classes (\Figref{main_results}; lower left).
+This is considerably less effort than the na\"{i}ve approach of attributing pixelwise annotations to the 6200 training images, masking out irrelevant areas and training a standard model.
+The user repeatedly interacts with the model and successively explores areas in latent space that are covered by non-object patches.
 At the beginning of each repetition the prototypes are pushed to the closest feature vector to identify the prototypical image patches.
-In the next step the user is consulted to reject unreasonable prototypes.\\

-The set of antitypes $\textit{Q}$ is united with the subset of the prototypes $\textit{P}$ that are identified as non-object and the network is trained using our deselection loss.
-Hence, the areas of latent space that encode undesired features are successively clustered by the interplay of user and model (Alg.
-1).
+In the next step the user is consulted to reject unreasonable prototypes.\\ \makebox[\textwidth][c]{ } \\ The set of antitypes $\textit{Q}$ is united with the subset of the prototypes $\textit{P}$ that are identified as non-object prototypes and the network is trained using our deselection loss.
+Hence, the areas of latent space that encode spurious features are successively clustered by the interplay of user and model (Alg.~1).